gretazas/alphaSchooler/README.md

 ## Bugs

-- Product import in ratings app and Rating import in Product app.
+- Product import in rate app and Rating import in Product app.
 Circular import bug.
     - Tried to import products.models and go around with it.
     - Solution: imported Product in the Ratings function.